opal/opal/docs/headless_browsers.md

 NOTE: `CHROME_HOST` requires a chrome server to be started.
 You can't start remotely a server on a different host.

+The `CHROME_HOST` and `CHROME_PORT` environment variables are also used by the Firefox runner, the underlying 'chrome-remote-interface' node module depends on them.

 ## Additional options